Updated on December 10, 2021

 Needs More Gay

-Needs More Gay is a series of videos where its host, “Rantasmo,” covers various portrayals of LGBT people in media.
-The subjects discussed include specific films/TV shows, such as “Brokeback Mountain,” the “Star Trek” reboot, and various Disney films.
-Rantasmo also discusses how various genres (horror, romance, children’s, etc.) present LGBT characters.
+Needs More Gay is a series of videos where its host, “Rantasmo,” covers various portrayals of LGBTQ people in media.
+The subjects discussed include specific films/TV shows, such as “Brokeback Mountain,” the cinematic “Star Trek” reboot, and various Disney films.
+Various genres and categories (from horror to children’s media) are also covered.